Apparlim/Fork_bomb/README.md

 # Fork Bomb Slayer – IDS Powered by Python

 Welcome to **Fork Bomb Slayer**, where we simulate chaos and counter it like Guts from Berserk.
-This mini lab was built by Appar Thebe to showcase how a bash fork bomb attack can be detected and stopped in real time using a Python-based Intrusion Detection and Prevention System (IDPS).
+This showcase how a bash fork bomb attack can be detected and stopped in real time using a Python-based Intrusion Detection and Prevention System (IDPS).

 ## 🔧 What’s Inside:
 - `fork_bomb.sh`: Bash script that launches an infinite number of processes to simulate a DoS attack.